-This is the initial public offering of shares of common stock of Athira Pharma, Inc. We are offering 10,000,000 shares of common stock.
+This is the initial public offering of shares of common stock of Athira Pharma, Inc. We are offering 12,000,000 shares of common stock.

 Prior to this offering, there has been no public market for our common stock.
-It is currently estimated that the initial public offering price will be between \$15.00 and \$17.00 per share.
+The initial public offering price is \$17.00 per share.

-We have applied to list our common stock on the Nasdaq Global Market under the symbol "ATHA."
+We have been approved to list our common stock on the Nasdaq Global Select Market under the symbol "ATHA."